DevFoxxx/VirtualDyno/README.md

 # 🇬🇧 EN
 ## Description
-VirtualDyno is an application for calculating the performance of a vehicle based on parameters such as power, weight, aerodynamic coefficient, and traction.
-It allows you to estimate the 0-100 km/h acceleration time, specific power, and average acceleration.
+VirtualDyno is an advanced application designed to calculate and analyze vehicle performance using parameters such as power, weight, aerodynamic coefficient, and traction.
+With this data, it is possible to accurately estimate the 0-100 km/h acceleration time, specific power, average acceleration, and other key indicators to deeply understand a vehicle's dynamics.
+The primary goal of VirtualDyno is to provide a powerful yet easily accessible simulation tool for both hobbyists and professionals in the automotive sector, such as engineers and performance testers.

+Being open-source, the software offers the possibility to be customized and improved by the community.
+Developers can contribute to the app's evolution, adding new features and tailoring it to specific needs.
+Users, therefore, benefit from an always-updated tool that meets various requirements.
+VirtualDyno is perfect for car enthusiasts, drivers, research and development teams, and automotive industry professionals who want to test and compare vehicles without the need for physical test benches.
+The interface is simple and intuitive, yet powerful, offering quick and accurate simulations.

+The open-source approach and continuous evolution of the software make VirtualDyno an essential resource for anyone looking to explore vehicle performance in an economical, precise, and innovative way.

+One of the most interesting aspects of VirtualDyno is its ability to find physical formulas that adapt to reality, without making the model too complex or unrealistic.
+The app stands out for its balance between precision and simplicity, offering reliable simulations without overwhelming the user with too many variables or mathematical complexities, making it a practical and accessible tool for everyone.

 ## Features
 - Insert main vehicle data (CV, weight, efficiency, air density, Cd, Cr, frontal area, traction)